Eisweinjlee/two-links-with-learning-CLF/README.md

     It is finished.
 It can be improved by adding feedforward term, but I am not going to do this.

-2. `main_two_links.m` is an input-output linearization with CLF-based controller for two-link manipulator
+2. `main_two_links.m` is a CLF-based controller for two-link manipulator

-    It is finished to be able to track a circle trajectory.
+    It is not finished yet.

+    New Features: tuning the control parameter by epsilon for rapid exponentially stability[1].

 ### On going works and plans:

-1. (finished) finish a very basic CLF-based controller[1] for two-link
+1. (finished) finish an input-output linearization system with PD controller

+2. Coding a optimization algorithm for CLF-based controller[1] design.

-2. Model an estimated system by inducing uncertainties
+3. Model an estimated system by inducing uncertainties

-3. Using the episodic learning method to train CLF for the estimated system control[2]
+4. Using the episodic learning method to train CLF for the estimated system control[2]

 ### References: